gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 or message forgery.

-Applications using SCTP DTLS chunk can use all transport features provided by SCTP and its extensions but with some limitations.
+Applications using SCTP DTLS chunk can use all transport features provided by SCTP and its extensions but with some limitations, and in the case of Dynamic Address Reconfiguration RFC 5061 requires updates.

 --- middle